Adnanshoaib/6-month-Data-Sci-and-AI/SQL/SQL Notes.md

 # What is a Field..?
 A field is a column in a table.
 It stores a specific type of data for each record (row).
+# What is a Record (Row)?
+A record is a row in a table — also called an entry.
+It contains all the field values for one item/person.